ciceroOslo/iamcompact-nomenclature/README.md

   * `processor` (`nomenclature.RegionProcessor`): The region processor used in the checks.
   * `rtol` (`float`): The relative tolerance used in the checks.
+  * `processed_data` (`pyam.IamDataFrame`): Data after processing by the
+    `RegionProcessor` object, with native regions renamed and aggregated into common regions according to the rules contained for each model in the `RegionProcessor` object.
+The same argument as returned by `RegionProcess.apply()`, or the first argument returned by `RegionProcessor.check_region_aggregation()`.

+If no models contain aggregated regions with the same names and definitions as the common aggregated regions defined in the `RegionProcessor` object and in the `DataStructureDefinition` object, this function will not be of much use for checking aggregate region values against the aggregate values of their constituent regions.
+But it can still be useful for processing the regions, and renaming them and aggregating them into common regions for use in a multi-model dataset.
+The result of that processing is given by `RegionAggregationCheckResults.processed_data`.